-Updated on May 15, 2012.
-The MSDE review team recommended that the principal or designee initiate an investigation within 24 hoursof receiving a Gang RelatedIncident Reporting Form.
+Last updated was on May 15, 2012.
+The MSDE review team recommended that the principal or designee initiate an investigation within 24 hours of receiving a Gang Related Incident Reporting Form.
 WCPS Policy JICF, entitled "Addressing Gangs,

 Gang Activity, and Similar Destructive or Illegal Group Behavior; "was updated to include this language.